 The epiphany led me to another thought about the Mossy Forest and why it is closed.
-A forest whose ethereal fairy landscape is formed by the ancient layering of the smallest of small things - moss.
+A forest who owed its ethereal fairy landscape to the ancient layering of the smallest of small things: moss.

 I've seen the viral reports and news stories, alarmed over photo evidence of hikers clambering and trampling all over the thousand-year tufts of delicate moss.
 All for the epic photo op - the ultimate Instagram image.

-I compared it to the way guided nature hikes are run.
+How different to the way properly guided nature hikes are run!
 Where the guides would draw your attention to the things around you, one by one.

 Perhaps we would be able to have nice things, if we learned to see the little things.
 And learn to deal delicately, with the delicate things in life.